363rd Intelligence, Surveillance and Reconnaissance Wing: 363rd Reconnaissance Wing

 In addition to their training function, Shaw personnel participated in all major exercises and tested and evaluated the RB/EB-B66 and equipment.
 The wing was also to augment, within 72 hours, either of the overseas tactical air forces (PACAF and USAFE) in case of crisis or war.
 Most early flying of the RB-66C was devoted to getting the aircraft and crew ready for deployment and operations.
 It took longer than expected to have the electronic gear on the RB-66C operational, as the equipment was continually being modified.
 Readiness rates for the RB-66C in the late fifties and early sixties were below average, especially when compared to other new aircraft, such as the RF-101, introduced into the wing at Shaw during that same time.
 The RB-66 eventually became the primary night photographic reconnaissance weapon system of the Tactical Air Command.
 363rd TRW RB-66Cs carried out missions over Cuba during the Cuban Missile Crisis of 1962.

 They were first deployed for combat operations in Southeast Asia during April 1965 and shortly thereafter all were transferred to duty in Southeast Asia, where they carried most of the early electronic warfare operations during the early years of the US involvement in the war.
 Many B-66s were deployed on 90-day rotations to Takhli Royal Thai Air Force Base and Korat Royal Thai Air Force Base during the Vietnam War.
 In Southeast Asia, these aircraft retained the Shaw tail code "JN".
 During the period 1 April 1969 through 1 January 1973 there was a 39th TEWS flying EB-66's at Spangdahlem Air Base West Germany which was a separate unit unrelated to the 39th TEWTS.

-The McDonnell RF-4C Phantom II (Model 98DF) was the unarmed photographic reconnaissance version of the USAF's F-4C.
+The McDonnell RF-4C Phantom II was the unarmed photographic reconnaissance version of the USAF's F-4C.
 The first production RF-4Cs went in September 1964 to the 363rd TRW's 33rd Tactical Reconnaissance Training Squadron.
 The first operational unit to receive the RF-4C was the 16th Tactical Reconnaissance Squadron of the 363rd TRW, achieving initial combat-readiness in August 1965.

 The RF-4C became the main USAF tactical reconnaissance aircraft for the next 25 years, before being phased out of active service in the early 1990s at the end of the Cold War.

-On 15 July 1971, two EB-57Es were transferred along with the RF-4Cs of the 22nd TRS from Bergstrom AFB, Texas, then transferred to the 16th TRS when the 22nd TRS was inactivated.
+On 15 July 1971, two EB-57Es were transferred along with the RF-4Cs of the 22nd TRS from Bergstrom Air Force Base, Texas, then transferred to the 16th TRS when the 22nd TRS was inactivated.
 These aircraft were highly adapted to carry electronic countermeasures and were frequently deployed to Europe to support USAFE fighter activities.
 The 363rd operated these aircraft until September 1974 then transferring them to the Air National Guard.
 They were the last B-57s operated by the active-duty USAF.